antonionoca/spring2-sampleapp/README.md

 ## Todolist

-- Produces only JSON
 - Implement some business logic for the REST API.
 - Make repositories return the bean lists.
 - Monitor application health using JMX.
-- Spring persistence.
-- Add flyway and HSQLDB.
-- Map beans and add tests.
-- Website using spring and a templating engine.

 # Author